 Day 2: Pirgos | Patras | Rio Andirio Bridge | Nafpaktos | Galaxidi | Itea | Delphi | Arachova

-Start your Greece private tour from your cruise ship or your Athens hotel to a through the centuries trip.
+Start your Greece private tour from your cruise ship or your Athens hotel to a centuries trip.

 Greece tours private chauffeur will drive you through the fertile plain of Beotia, passing through THERMOPYLAE (hot gates) about 220 km from Athens, the place that the battle of the 300Spartans and LEONIDES took place.

-Our private Greece tour continues visiting Delphi’s Treasury of the Athenians, the Temple of Apollo and the Delphi Museum containing such masterpieces of Ancient Greek sculpture as the bronze Charioteer and the famous athlete Aghias.
-Lunch in Delphi, and start travelling to Meteora following the high way to Lamia and the Kartdisa and Trikala.
+Our private Greece tour continues visiting Delphi’s Treasury of the Athenians, the Temple of Apollo, and the Delphi Museum containing such masterpieces of Ancient Greek sculpture as the bronze Charioteer and the famous athlete Aghias.
+Lunch in Delphi, and start traveling to Meteora following the highway to Lamia and the Kartdisa and Trikala.
 Overnight in Kalambaka or Kastraki, by the feet of Meteora.

 Day 3: Kalambaka | Meteora | Athens

-Tour Discription: Start in the morning travelling with Splendid Greece Tours to reach Meteora .
+Tour Description: Start in the morning traveling with Splendid Greece Tours to reach Meteora.
 Here visit the unique in the world the breathtaking METEORA and its byzantine monasteries built on the top of high rocks standing between Sky earth & wind.